 It is important to note that there are a few exceptions to these statutes that can extend the time limit.
 Many of these rules have fairly complex requirements.
-As a result, it is best to consult with an attorney about your case’s statute of limitations as soon as possible.
+As a result, it is best to consult with a Boulder brain injury attorney about your case’s statute of limitations as soon as possible.
 Your lawyer may find an applicable exception that gives you more time.

-How Can a Brain Injury Attorney Help Me?
+How Can a Boulder Brain Injury Attorney Help Me?

 An attorney who is experienced in representing victims of traumatic brain injury can help in many ways.
 Because of the potentially life-changing problems that occur with a traumatic brain injury, a skilled and knowledgeable brain injury attorney can assist victims with finding good medical care, connect them with recovery and counseling groups, coordinate with experts to help develop a life care plan and economic analysis that will determine the value of your claim.